KoichiHaradaEndor/Crypto/README.md

 ## Description

 By Installing this component into your 4D project, several methods which relate to encryption are added to your 4D project.

+Especially, this component is intended to use with HTTPServer component, and has a roll to generate and verify JWT.

 ## Requirement